 Since 1965, Terracon has evolved into a successful multi-discipline firm specializing in environmental, facilities, geotechnical, and materials.
-Terracon has experience with wetland permitting issues and geotechnical evaluations of geologic and groundwater conditions onstruction of drainage improvement alternatives.
-The firm has a reputation for providing a relevant to the design and construction of drainage improvement alternatives.
+Terracon has experience with wetland permitting issues and geotechnical evaluations of geologic and groundwater conditions relevant to the design and construction of drainage improvement alternatives.
 The firm has a reputation for providing a timely response, coupled with clear and concise consultation, which reduces project delays.